Oral Hygiene Tips for Seniors

 3

-• The Spry Fresh dental Gum is perfect for cleaning your teeth and fighting bad breath and bacteria.
+• The Spry Fresh dental Gum is perfect for cleaning teeth and fighting bad breath and bacteria.

 • The Gum is GMO-free and natural, with a great-tasting minty flavor.